ministryofjustice/cloud-platform-infrastructure/terraform/cloud-platform-components/resources/prometheusrule-alerts/Custom-Alerts.md

 `$ kubectl scale --current-replicas=2 --replicas=3 deployment/nginx-ingress-controller -n nginx-controllers`

 The above example shows that 2 nginx-ingress pods are running and we need 3.
-The command will increase the amount of pods.
+The command will increase the number of pods.

 ## NginxIngressDown